Sydney Morning Herald

-As big fossil fuel companies continue to burn coal and gas, our rivers are having to survive in a climate that is getting hotter and drier.
+As big fossil fuel companies continue to burn coal and gas, Victoria’s rivers are having to survive in a climate that is getting hotter and drier.

-Climate change is occurring on top of decades of over-extraction.
-It means rivers are now being squeezed even tighter – and the methods we’ve been using in recent years to keep them alive are becoming harder to rely on.
+Climate change is also occurring on top of decades of over-extraction, where we’ve taken too much water out of rivers and changed how they naturally flow.
+It means rivers are being squeezed even tighter – and the methods we’ve been using in recent years to keep them alive are becoming harder to rely on.

-Here we explain 5 ways climate change is impacting our rivers, and all the people, wildlife and wetlands they support:
+Here are 5 ways climate change is impacting Victoria’s rivers, and all the people, wildlife and wetlands they support:

 We’re already seeing evidence of less rainfall in Victoria.